 Like 9.2 million other Americans you became a timeshare owner a few years ago after a free dinner and sales presentation.
 The salesperson promised you easy access at all timeshare locations, said the timeshare was a financial investment, easily rented or sold and more.
 But few of the many promises were true.
 Fees have spiraled up.
 And you have unsuccessfully tried to give your week away, simply to avoid the costs.
 After another owner told you about the perpetuity clause – which means that your financial obligation will pass to your heirs – hidden in the contract, you had serious concerns.

 Then you read about the Overtons, who sued a well known resort developer for using deceptive sales tactics that violated Tennessee and federal consumer laws.
-The judge in 2017 awarded them their attorney fees and court costs and $600,000 in punitive damages.
+The judge in 2017 awarded them their attorney fees, court costs and $600,000 in punitive damages.

 What are Deceptive Sales Practices?